You may have heard that chewing gum is good—and bad—for you.

 - If you have braces – Gum can get stuck in the brackets and bend the wires of metal, ceramic or lingual braces.

 If you’re looking for dental insurance, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.